-A pericarp is a fraction of the fruit that constitutes the outer layer in the fruit anatomy, which encloses seed.
-It develops from the flower’s ovary and surrounds the seed that develops from an ovule, as a result of plant fertilization.
+A pericarp is a fraction of the fruit that constitutes the outer layer in the fruit anatomy, which encloses the seed.
+It develops from the flower’s ovary and surrounds the seed that develops from an ovule after the flower’s fertilization.
 Pericarp can be squishy or sapless.
-It is the edible tissue of fruit that is differentiated into several distinct layers, namely exocarp, mesocarp, and endocarp.

-Pericarp can define as the fruit wall that develops out of ovary after the process of fertilization, and differentiates into an endocarp (innermost layer), a mesocarp (intermediate layer), and an exocarp (outermost layer).
+Pericarp refers to the fruit wall that develops out of the ovary after the process of fertilization and differentiates into an endocarp (innermost layer), a mesocarp (intermediate layer), and an exocarp (outermost layer).
 Sometimes, we get confused between the term pericarp and fruit, but both are different.
-The pericarp is either a dry or fleshy portion of the fruit, while fruit wholly comprises of a pericarp (develops from an ovary wall) and a seed (develop from an ovule).
+The pericarp is either a dry or fleshy portion of the fruit, while the fruit wholly possesses a pericarp (develops from an ovary wall) and a seed (develops from an ovule).

 It possesses three distinct layers:

 - Epicarp: It is the outermost layer that forms the skin or peel of the fruit.

 - Mesocarp: It is generally a fleshy or dry mid-portion of the fruit.